-When done right, data lake architecture on the cloud provides a future-proof data management paradigm, breaks down data silos and facilitates multiple analytics workloads at any scale and at very low cost.
+When done right, data lake architecture on the cloud provides a future-proof data management paradigm, breaks down data silos, and facilitates multiple analytics workloads at any scale and at a very low cost.
 Key considerations to get data lake architecture right include:

 An Open Data Lake ingests data from sources such as applications, databases, real-time streams, and data warehouses.
 It stores the data in its raw form or an open data format that is platform-independent.

 The ingest capability supports real-time stream processing and batch data ingestion; ensures zero data loss and writes exactly once or at least once; handles schema variability; writes in the most optimized data format into the right partitions and provides the ability to re-ingest data when needed.

 The data is stored in a central repository that is capable of scaling cost-effectively without fixed capacity limits; is highly durable; is available in its raw form and provides independence from fixed schema; and is then transformed into open data formats such as ORC and Parquet that are reusable, provide high compression ratios and are optimized for data consumption.